SciML/LinearSolve.jl/docs/src/basics/FAQ.md

 ## How do I use IterativeSolvers solvers with a weighted tolerance vector?

-IterativeSolvers.jl computes the norm after the application of the left precondtioner `Pl`.
-Thus in order to use a vector tolerance `weights`, one can mathematically hack the system via the following formulation:
+IterativeSolvers.jl computes the norm after the application of the left preconditioner `Pl`.
+Thus, in order to use a vector tolerance `weights`, one can mathematically hack the system via the following formulation:

 ```@example FAQPrec